- Tasty Seafood

 - For this to become a proper industry, we must get up to at least 1,000 tonnes per year, says Sveier.

 There is still some way to go.
 Not because the kelp is hard to cultivate.
 It requires a small area, looks after itself, and can grow big and strong on the nutrients found naturally in the ocean – producing no environmental or climate footprint.
 On the contrary, kelp binds CO2, so it helps to reduce the amount of CO2 in the atmosphere and counteracts ocean acidification.

 - The challenge is managing the whole value chain, including cultivating and harvesting, packaging, distribution and production, says Sveier.

 - If you’re going to be the boss of anything, you need to understand it.
-And anyway, it’s fun helping to create such a sustainable product, says Sveier, as he expertly lifts kelp from a large tank onto the conveyor belt in the clean, cool factory, which smells of the sea.
+And anyway, it’s fun helping to create such a sustainable product, says Sveier, as he keeps supervision, making sure everything goes as planed.

 - We still have a lot to learn before we get the production process running smoothly, but we are moving in the right direction.
 Having Bellona as a sparring partner is very useful, says Sveier.

 - Ocean Forest is first and foremost a research and development organisation.
 But I have clear instructions that one day I must be profitable.
 For the moment, the date for that hasn’t been set, says Sveier, smiling.